Bill

 AI Summary

-This bill establishes the Nuclear Reactor Site Readiness Pilot Program, which will provide grant funding to eligible applicants, such as utilities or their affiliates, to cover up to one-third of the costs associated with obtaining permits from the U.S. Nuclear Regulatory Commission (NRC) for new nuclear energy generating facilities, with a cap of $25 million per project.
-The Kentucky Nuclear Energy Development Authority (the authority) will oversee this program, setting eligibility and scoring criteria for applications, and requiring applicants to secure a surety bond to guarantee repayment of grant funds if certain construction or licensing deadlines are not met.
-Additionally, regulated utilities will be able to apply to the Public Service Commission for recovery of costs not covered by existing rates for these permitting processes, provided these costs were not already offset by pilot program grants.
-The bill also mandates nuclear-related training for members of the authority, requires the authority to include its pilot program evaluations and recommendations in its annual report, and expands eligibility for the existing Nuclear Energy Development Grant Program to include fusion-related nuclear energy projects.
+This bill establishes the Nuclear Reactor Site Readiness Pilot Program to help fund the initial stages of developing new nuclear energy generating facilities in Kentucky.
+The program, managed by the Kentucky Nuclear Energy Development Authority (authority), will allow eligible applicants, such as utilities or their affiliates, to receive grants covering up to one-third of the costs associated with applying for permits like an "early site permit" (federal approval for a site before seeking an operating license), a "construction permit" (permission to build), or a "combined operating license" (permission to build and operate) from the U.S. Nuclear Regulatory Commission (NRC).
+These grants are capped at $25 million per project, and applicants must secure a surety bond to guarantee repayment if they fail to meet certain construction or licensing deadlines.
+The bill also allows regulated utilities to seek recovery of these permitting and licensing costs from ratepayers through the Public Service Commission, provided these costs haven't already been covered by the pilot program grants.
+Additionally, the bill mandates nuclear-related training for members of the Kentucky Nuclear Energy Development Authority, requires the authority to report its grant evaluations and recommendations to the General Assembly, and expands eligibility for the existing Nuclear Energy Development Grant Program to include fusion-related nuclear energy projects.

 Committee Categories